SAM-DEV007/FindMyResearch/README.md

   - Metadata

     The metadata of the papers are matched with the query to ge the results.
 It matches the query with every metadata field of the papers.
+  - File Search

+    The files are searched with the matched names of the PDFs from the `Papers` directory.

 - Sort and Filter\
   [Source code](SearchAlgorithms/sort_filter.py)

+  - Sort

+    The sorting is based on Relevance and the fields of Metadata of the papers.
+The Relevance sort is done on the basis of the score received from the Semantic search and is available for the Semantic Search         Algorithms only.

+    Special Cases:

+    Field - Author: It is sorted alphabetically with the first author's name.
+    Field - Date: It is sorted according to the date published.

+    Any other fields from the above are sorted alphabetically with the whole field details in the metadata of the papers.

+  - Filter

+    The search results are filtered depending on the text entered in the Filter area and the Filter field.
+The filters are applied to the metadata of the results and then displayed.

 - Streamlit application\
   [Source code](app.py)

 ## Video Demo